fangq/mcx/README.md

 -   a CUDA capable NVIDIA graphics card
 -   pre-installed NVIDIA graphics driver

-You must use a CUDA capable NVIDIA graphics card in order to use MCX.
+You must install a CUDA capable NVIDIA graphics card in order to use MCX.
 A list of CUDA capable cards can be found at [2].
 The oldest graphics card that MCX supports is the Fermi series (circa 2010).
 Using the latest NVIDIA card is expected to produce the best speed.
-You must have a fermi (GTX 4xx) or newer (9xx/10xx/20xx/30xx series) graphics card.
-The default release of MCX supports atomic operations and photon detection within a single binary.
+You must have a fermi (GTX 4xx) or newer (5xx/6xx/7xx/9xx/10xx/20xx series) graphics card.
+The default release of MCX supports atomic operations and photon detection.
 In the below webpage, we summarized the speed differences between different generations of NVIDIA GPUs

 <http://mcx.space/gpubench/>

 For simulations with large volumes, sufficient graphics memory is also required to perform the simulation.
-The minimum amount of graphics memory required for a MC simulation is Nx\*Ny\*Nz\*Ng bytes for the input tissue data plus Nx\*Ny\*Nz\*Ng\*4 bytes for the output flux/fluence data - where Nx,Ny,Nz are the dimensions of the tissue volume, Ng is the number of concurrent time gates, 4 is the size of a single-precision floating-point number.
+The minimum amount of graphics memory required for a MC simulation is Nx\*Ny\*Nz bytes for the input tissue data plus Nx\*Ny\*Nz\*Ng\*4 bytes for the output flux/fluence data - where Nx,Ny,Nz are the dimensions of the tissue volume, Ng is the number of concurrent time gates, 4 is the size of a single-precision floating-point number.
 MCX does not require